 As a resident of Mather Hospital, you will have the distinction of working with, and being mentored by, a remarkable group of board-certified physicians.
 Our faculty includes nationally recognized clinicians and researchers, with vast levels of experience teaching and guiding students in their journey to becoming licensed physicians.
 All of our faculty members are board certified, some in multiple specialties, bringing a well-rounded knowledge to each rotation they supervise.
 The physicians listed below are considered the core faculty of the residency program.
 All of these physicians hold academic appointments at Stony Brook Medicine.

 Joseph Ng, MD is the Program Director of the Transitional Year Residency Program.
-He also serves as a clinical faculty member in the Department of Medicine, a Critical Care Intensivist, and the Chief Medical Information Officer of Mather Hospital.
+He also serves as a core faculty member in the Department of Medicine, a Critical Care Intensivist, Asst.
+Vice President of Medical Affairs, and the Chief Medical Information Officer of Mather Hospital.
 After receiving his medical degree from Ponce School of Medicine, Dr. Ng went on to complete his residency at St. Vincent Catholic Medical Center of New York as well as Richmond University Medical Center where he served as Co-Chief Resident and then Chief Resident.
 He subsequently completed a fellowship in Critical Care Medicine with the Department of Surgery at Mount Sinai Medical Center, where he served as the Chief Administrative Fellow before joining Mather Hospital.
-He is board certified in both Internal Medicine and Critical Care, fluent in Spanish (he was raised in Puerto Rico) and Cantonese, and has a working knowledge of Mandarin and French.
-In his spare time he loves to travel and cook and is particularly well informed about restaurants and wines.
-Dr. Ng also volunteers a significant amount of time travelling to provide cataract surgeries for the under-served populations of the world.
+He is board certified in both Internal Medicine and Critical Care, fluent in Spanish (he was raised in Puerto Rico), Cantonese, and has a working knowledge of Mandarin and French.
+In his spare time, he loves to travel and cook and is particularly well informed about restaurants and wines.
+Dr. Ng is also on the Board of Directors of a NGO that provides free cataract surgeries and medical care for the under-served populations of the world.

 Maritza Groth, MD is a clinical faculty member in the Department of Medicine and serves as a core faculty member of the Residency Program.
-A graduate f New York University School of Medicine in 1983, Dr. Groth completed her residency and subsequent fellowships at Stony Brook Medicine, and is board certified in Internal Medicine, Critical Care Medicine, Pulmonary Medicine and Sleep Medicine.
+A graduate f New York University School of Medicine in 1983, Dr. Groth completed her residency and subsequent fellowships at Stony Brook Medicine, and is board certified in Internal Medicine, Critical Care Medicine, Pulmonary Medicine, Sleep Medicine, Neuro-Critical Care, and Critical Care Ultrasound.
 A fellow of the American College of Chest Physicians, American Academy of Sleep Medicine and the Society of Critical Care Medicine, Dr. Groth served as the Director of the MICU, Director of Critical Care and Assistant Director of the Sleep Disorders Center at Winthrop-University Hospital before joining Mather in 2009.
 Dr. Groth has been an active teacher for more than 20 years and has presented her research findings at conferences around the world.

 Joan C. Faro, MD is the Chief Medical Officer at Mather Hospital and the President of Harbor View Medical Services, a physician practice group that is part of the Mather Health System.
 As a member of the hospital’s executive team, Dr. Faro works on a number of initiatives including evaluating and implementing best practices in quality and patient safety, developing physician leaders, motivating change, and developing methodologies for measuring, tracking and reporting both process and outcomes measures to ensure improvement.
 Dr. Faro believes that physicians must take active roles in designing systems to ensure optimal healthcare delivery and that they should begin preparing themselves for leadership opportunities early in their career.
 She serves as faculty for the GNYHA Clinical Quality Fellowship Program, designed to deliver formal training in quality improvement principles and techniques to physicians and other healthcare providers.
 Dr. Faro earned her medical degree from Stony Brook Medicine and completed her residency in Internal Medicine and a fellowship in General Medicine at Stony Brook Hospital.
 She went on to serve as a member of the Internal Medicine faculty at Stony Brook Medicine from 1985 until 1994.
 She is a Fellow of the American College of Physicians and has served on several of the national committees of the Society for Hospital Medicine, including Leadership and Quality.
 She joined APM/CSC Healthcare Consulting in 1994 while earning her MBA from NYU Stern School of Business.
 She has been at Mather since 2001.
 In her spare time, Dr. Faro collects wine and enjoys travel, gourmet cooking and a variety of winter sports.